adnguyen/Notebooks_and_Protocols/2018_notebook.md

 Cool paper by John Stinchcombe.
 Take home: the expression of the genetic architecture can change depending on the environment.
 In this case, they manipulated plants grown in shade or sun; at different densities.

+table 4 is interesting and something I've been thinking about.
+If you plot each PC loading vs density , color coded by shade and sun.
+You can basically see the shift in the genetic architecture.

 ------